Fidelity IRA Review

 Fidelity IRA Overview

-Fidelity offers SEP, SIMPLE, Roth, Traditional, Minor, and Inherited IRAs.
-Inherited IRAs can use the Roth tax setup if you choose.
-The Minor IRA is only available as a Roth.
+Fidelity provides six types of IRAs: SEP, SIMPLE, Roth, Traditional, Minor, and Inherited.
+The inherited IRA can be structured as either Traditional or Roth, depending on the situation.
+The Minor IRA is only available as a Roth account.

 Fidelity IRA Minimums and Fees

-Like other discount brokers, Fidelity has $0 commissions on online trades of U.S. stocks and ETFs.
-This applies to IRAs too.
+Like other major discount brokers, Fidelity offers $0 commissions for online trades of U.S.-listed stocks and ETFs, and this pricing applies to IRA accounts as well.

 Tradable Assets

-- Stocks (including OTC and some foreign exchanges)
+- Stocks (including OTC securities and some international equities)

 - Bonds and other fixed-income products